Advice

 What is the usual life expectancy for retirement?

-Does the Age Pension make a difference in the amount I need?
+Does the age pension make a difference in the amount I need?

 Government benefits like the Age Pension can significantly impact the amount you need for retirement.
-They provide essential financial support, reducing the overall savings requirement to maintain a comfortable lifestyle during retirement.
-It's imporant to understand your likely eligibility and entitlement to Age Pension when you are undertaking your retirement planning.
+They provide essential financial support and reduce the overall savings requirement to maintain a comfortable lifestyle during retirement.

 Final Thoughts